Processing math: 100%

 In the figure below, if it can be shown that

-\frac{BC}{B'C'} =
+\frac{AB}{A'B'} = \frac{BC}{B'C'} = \frac{CA}{C'A'}

-then we can conclude that the two triangles $ABC$ and $A'B'C'$ are similar.
+then we can conclude that the two triangles ABC and A'B'C' are similar.

 Side-Angle-Side Case: If two triangles have two pairs of sides of equal ratios and the two angles between these two side pairs are equal then they are two similar triangles

-In the figure below, if it can be shown that $$\frac{AB}{A' B'} = \frac{BC}{B' C'} ~~~\mathrm{ and }~~~ \angle B = \angle B'$$ then we can conclude that the two triangles $ABC$ and $A'B'C'$ are similar.
+In the figure below, if it can be shown that \frac{AB}{A' B'} = \frac{BC}{B' C'} ~~~\mathrm{ and }~~~ \angle B = \angle B' then we can conclude that the two triangles ABC and A'B'C' are similar.

 If the two given triangles are right-angled triangles then it is even simpler to prove that they are similar.
 We have the following cases.